Neural Parameter Estimation with Incomplete Data: Simulation studies

-First, the EM NBE is agnostic to the missingness pattern and it performs well under both MCAR and MICB data, as illustrated by the similarity of the EM NBE's sampling distribution (Figure~\ref{fig:GP:missingness}) and RMSE (Table~\ref{tab:GP}) to those of the MAP estimator.
-In contrast, the Masking NBE takes as input the missingness pattern, which can complicate the learning task, and it necessitates a model for the missingness pattern when generating training data.
-As discussed in Section~\ref{sec:neuralmasking}, this can lead to bias when the missingness model is misspecified, which is likely to occur in practice.
-In our simulation study, we do indeed observe a large RMSE (Table~\ref{tab:GP}) and bias (Figure~\ref{fig:GP:missingness}) for MICB test data (recall that the Masking NBE was trained with MCAR data).
+First, the EM NBE is agnostic to the missingness pattern and it performs well under both MCAR and MICB data, as illustrated by the similarity of its sampling distribution (Figure~\ref{fig:GP:missingness}) and RMSE (Table~\ref{tab:GP}) to those of the MAP estimator.
+By contrast, the Masking NBE has substantial bias and inflated RMSE on MICB test data (recall that the Masking NBE was trained with MCAR data).
+The almost-as-good RMSE performance of the EM NBE relative to the MAP estimator indicates that Algorithm~\ref{alg:neuralEM} in the Estimation stage converges to a suitable point estimate across most, if not all, data sets; convergence for a single data set is illustrated in Figure~\reffsupp{fig:convergence:GP}.

-Second, the estimators represent a trade-off between computational efficiency and statistical efficiency, particularly for a misspecified missingness mechanism.
-The speed of the Masking NBE is due to its not requiring likelihood computation or conditional simulation, and because it is not an iterative algorithm.
-For the spatial Gaussian process model, the MAP estimate is obtained straightforwardly by numerically maximizing the unnormalized posterior density, which here is available in closed form.
+Second, the NBEs represent a trade-off between computational efficiency and statistical efficiency.
+The speed of the Masking NBE is due to it not requiring likelihood computation or conditional simulation, and because it is not an iterative algorithm.
+For the spatial Gaussian process model, the MAP estimate is obtained straightforwardly by numerically maximizing the unnormalized posterior density, which is available in closed form.
 Hence, for this model, the EM NBE provides only a moderate reduction in estimation time compared to the MAP estimator (Table~\ref{tab:GP}).

-These results provide empirical evidence that neural-network, likelihood-free approaches can be almost as statistically efficient as a gold-standard likelihood-based estimator.
-It will be seen in the next section that NBEs are even more beneficial when the incomplete data likelihood function is unavailable in closed form or computationally intractable.
+These results provide empirical evidence that NBEs can come close to the statistical efficiency of a gold-standard likelihood-based estimator.
+It will be seen in the next section that NBEs are even more beneficial when the incomplete data likelihood function is unavailable in closed form or is computationally intractable.